tgirke/GEN242/content/en/tutorials/linux/linux.md

 ### Basic usage of Nvim-R-Tmux

 The official and much more detailed user manual for `Nvim-R` is available [here](https://github.com/jalvesaq/Nvim-R/blob/master/doc/Nvim-R.txt).
-The following gives a short introduction into the basic usage of Nvim-R-Tmux:
+The following gives a short introduction into the basic usage of Nvim-R-Tmux.
+A shorter summary is on this slide: [Typical Nvim-R/Tmux Working Routine](https://docs.google.com/presentation/d/147rHWM9yRR17vmAfXLaekvwyqrTluXD-Pe81637TQZI/edit#slide=id.g270b0e6200b_0_100).

 __1. Start tmux session__ (optional)